Booooooomy/Booooooomy.github.io/_posts/2018-06-30-Pointer-and-dereference-operator.md

 ## Why are pointers so important?

-1. As the amount of data gets bigger, passing a pointer is much efficient than passing the entire data structure.
+1. As the amount of data gets bigger, passing a pointer is much more efficient than passing the entire data structure.
 2. The pointer gives you a direct access to the data.
-3. Pointers allow to dynamically allocate memory in application (DMA: do not need to know the size of memory that will be needed for an object at compile time, but the size is allocated during runtime).
+3. Pointers allow to dynamically allocate memory during run time(Dynamic Memory Allocation: do not need to know the size or number of memory that will be needed for an object at compile time, rather the size is allocated during runtime).

 # The dereference operator

 The asterisk( * ) is used as a dereference operator as well.
-From the pNum example above, if there is a notation looks like (* pNum) then it is a dereferenced value of pNum, which is 3.
+From the pNum example above, if there is a notation looks like (* pNum) then it is a dereferenced value of pNum, which is num, which is 3.

-How to distinguish which one is which???
+How to distinguish which one is pointer and whicn one is dereference operator???

  * If * is at the left side of the assignment =, then it’s used as a pointer.
  * If * is at the right side of the =, then it’s used as a dereference operator.